KritikaG-git/SNA-ERGM/README.md

 - Developed early versions of the ERGM implementation using **R** and later integrated it into **Python** via `rpy2`.
 - Designed a modular Streamlit app with a **React + D3.js** frontend for dynamic interaction and visual representation of network structures.
 - Implemented **Goodness of Fit (GOF)** testing to validate model accuracy using indegree/outdegree comparisons.
-- Focused on **student privacy and ethics** by incorporating de-identification algorithms before modeling.
-- Delivered insights into how social factors influence interaction patterns and tie formations among students.
+- Delivered insights into how social factors influence interaction patterns and tie formations.

 ---

 ## 🛠️ Technologies & Tools Used

 - **Python**, **R**, `rpy2`
-- **NetworkX**, ERGM, ALAAM, SOAMs
+- **NetworkX**, ERGM
 - **Streamlit**, **React**, **D3.js**
 - **Visual Studio Code**, **RStudio**